We've all been there.

 - Your tracking is broken

-With all these potential causes, we need to start by ruling some out.
+We need to start by ruling out some potential causes.

 Why is this the first step?

-Individually ruling out potential causes is essential as it prevents false positives.
+Individually ruling out possible causes is essential as it prevents false positives.

 Even with my last algorithm update analysis, I found Pinterest had dropped significantly.